Mobile Hotspot - MiFi Is The Best Of Both Worlds!

 have to manage yet another device with a battery.
 This is

-probably the single annoyance that I find using it.
+probably the single annoyance that I find with it.
 The

-lasts between 2-3 hours, which really isn't bad, however, now not only
+lasts between upwards of 4-5 hours, which really isn't bad, however,

-to consider your mobile hotspot.
-It can be plugged into your
+to keep your mobile hotspot charged.
+It can be plugged into

 however, many models lose their WiFi capability once plugged in via